 - Look for small, lightweight products that will make for easy shipping and won’t be too expensive to import.

 - Research any potential issues with IP or import.
-These issues are covered in depth in the following three chapters.

 - Many seemingly innocuous products, like some camping gear, cosmetics, perfumes, and frozen foods are actually restricted on planes or ships.
 Use this Hazardous Materials table as a first step to check out whether this might affect your product.